efirpo/simulant/README.md

 - Simulate in-nest ant colony behavior.
 - Simulate further context for the ant colony's environment.
 - Allow users to store and revisit ant colonies.
+- Allow users to determine environmental and behavioral parameters (speed, strength of pheromones, amount of food available, etc)
 - Allow users to interact with ants (feeding, obstruction-removal, etc)

 ### Other simulations planned: